DBCDK/recommender-feedback/README.md

 For a bird eye's view of the system, see the [software architecture context & containers](doc/architecturet.pdf).

-## Starting the system
+## Development

-There are these ways to run the system:
+To run the system locally:

-### Manual testing during development

     $ touch current.env     // Use default configuration.
     $ docker-compose up -d  // Start local PostgreSQL database.
     $ npm start             // Run both backend and frontend services in parallel.

+If you want to manually start up a PostgreSQL server, it needs to run on port 5432 and have a database called `feedback` owned by `feedback`.

-### Unit testing on local machine
+To run tests on local machine:

+    $ npm test

+See [developer instructions](src/readme.md) in the `src` directory for more information.

+## Deployment

+The service's test database requires at least PostgreSQL 9.6, but the schemas only require support for JSONB.

+To run the database tests against the server (requires postgresql):

+    $ . /nvm.sh
+    $ nvm install
+    $ npm install
+    $ cp integration.env current.env
+    $ npm run integrationtest --silent

+To start the server in staging or production mode:

+    $ . /nvm.sh
+    $ nvm install
+    $ npm install --production
+    $ cp envproduction.env current.env
-    $ npm run test
+    $ npm run serve

-### Integration test on local machine.

-...  with *ci* settings ...

-### Production

-...

 ## Environments